Tushar-R-09/AI-news-headline-wishperer/README.md

 ```

 ### How to run this app
-1. Make .env file in the root directory havin sender email and app password.
+1. Make .env file in the root directory having sender email and app password.
 2. Run following command from the root directory
 ```
 streamlit run app.py